Pierry/Loading/README.md

 License
 =======
-Copyright 2015 yankai-victor
+Copyright 2016

-Licensed under the Apache License, Version 2.0 (the "License"); you may not use this work except in compliance with the License.
+Licensed under the Apache License, Version 2.0 (the "License");
 You may obtain a copy of the License in the LICENSE file, or at:

 http://www.apache.org/licenses/LICENSE-2.0